mit0204/Weather_app-main/README.md

-# Weather_app-main
+# Weather_app
-I developed this Weather_app website using html, javascript and css.
+This is a weather app which tells weather of a location using an API